-One of the many responsibilities of a church leader is managing employees; which includes setting expectations and monitoring how work is completed.
-Checklists can help to manage church operations.
+One of the many responsibilities of a church leader is managing employees and volunteers.
+This includes setting expectations and monitoring how work is completed.
+Checklists can help!

-It is difficult to monitor job functions that require multiple steps, or programs that are multifaceted, which is why many organizations use checklists.
+It isn’t easy to monitor job functions that require multiple steps or programs that are multifaceted, which is why many organizations use checklists.

 A checklist is a tool that organizations use to ensure that all-important actions or steps in a process have been taken.

-Not to be confused with a check sheet, which is one of the seven quality tools, these checklists contain those steps or elements that are important to a process, situation or event.
+Not to be confused with a check sheet, which is one of the seven quality tools, these checklists contain those steps or elements important to a process, situation, or event.